Drug Chatter -- Get concise, cited information on drugs using AI GPT chat

 The Long-Term Safety of Cosentyx in Children: Separating Fact from Fiction

 As a parent, there's nothing more worrying than the thought of your child taking medication for a chronic condition.
 Cosentyx, a biologic medication used to treat conditions such as psoriasis, psoriatic arthritis, and ankylosing spondylitis, has been a game-changer for many families.
-However, as with any medication, concerns about long-term safety and potential side effects are natural.
-In this article, we'll delve into the world of Cosentyx and explore the available data on its long-term effects in children.
+However, as with any medication, concerns about long-term safety and potential side effects are natural. 'll delve into the world of Cosentyx and explore the available data on its long-term effects in children.

 What is Cosentyx?